decaf-dev/vaultexplorer.com/docs/quickstart.md

 <Video name="sticky-filter-group-1.mov" maxWidth="400px"/>

-## Unset a filter group as sticky
+## Set a filter group as normal

-Now let's unset the filter group as a sticky group.
+Now let's set the sticky filter group as a normal group.

 1. Hold `ctrl` (Windows/Linux) or `cmd` (Mac)
-2. Click a sticky group to unset it as a normal group
+2. Click the sticky group to set it as a normal group

 <Video name="sticky-filter-group-2.mov" maxWidth="400px"/>